amazingandyyy/Javascript-Challenges/README.md

 # javascript-loop
 Coding House javascript challenges which is include source code based on during challenges

-And also I found useful reference from super excellent Awsome url's
+And also I found useful references from super excellent Awsome url's

 1) http://bonsaiden.github.io/JavaScript-Garden/